hanyuhanyuhanyu/GodzamoKrazy/README.md

 All bank options will add a number of cookies to the next autoBuy purchase price, so it will never go below this amount from buying.
 This is separate from the 'Lucky' GC bank, which is always active.
 Multiple banks can be enabled at the same time, whatever is highest will be kept in reserve.
 * **SE Bank** Will keep half the cost of the highest owned building in reserve.
 This option is always enabled if you're auto-casting SE.
 * **Harvesting bank** Some plants give bonus cookies when they are harvested or let explode.
 For example, Bakeberries will give up to 30 minutes of CpS when harvested, but are limited to 3% of the stored cookies.
 Enabling this for Bakeberries will make sure that 3% of your bank is always equal to 30 minutes of current CpS.
-* **Harvestiung during CpS multiplier** This will work with the above option to also take a CpS multiplier into account.
+* **Harvesting during CpS multiplier** This will work with the above option to also take a CpS multiplier into account.
 If you intend to harvest always during a frenzy and/or 1 or more building specials for optimal returns, this will increase the Harvesting bank value.

 ## Other options
 Not all of these work on the Steam version.